The International Office requires the following Visa-related documents:

 - Funds that are not described in English and not accompanied by an official translation

 Students should refer to Sofia’s Initial I-20 request form for amounts required for each program and specify sources of funding.
-Upon completion of this form, the DSO will then provide students with a SEVIS number.
+Upon completion of this form, the DSO will then provide students with the initial I-20 with a SEVIS number.
 This will automatically enable applicants to pay the I-901 SEVIS fee.
-Upon showing proof of the I-901 SEVIS fee payment, an initial I-20 from Sofia will be issued within two business days.

 Spouses and Dependents: